junguler/_dork-word-play/README.md

 <br>

 ## how to create an image using characters with imagemagick?
-this couldn't be more easier, we'll use the program `convert` (in some version it's called magick) to achieve this
+this couldn't be more easier, we'll use the program `convert` (in the newest versions it's called magick so if you don't have the convert commandline program just change convert to magick in the commands) to achieve this
 ```
 convert -gravity center -background yellow -fill black -size 30x30 caption:"A" A.jpg
 ```